ElliotKillick/qvm-create-windows-qube/README.md

 Qvm-Create-Windows-Qube is a tool for quickly and conveniently installing fresh new Windows [qubes](https://www.qubes-os.org/doc/glossary/#qube) with [Qubes Windows Tools (QWT)](https://www.qubes-os.org/doc/windows-tools/) drivers automatically.
 It officially supports Windows 7, 8.1 and 10 as well as Windows Server 2008 R2, 2012 R2, 2016 and 2019.

 The project emphasizes correctness, security and treating Windows as an untrusted guest operating system throughout the entire process.
 The installation takes place 100% air gapped and features optional [Whonix integration](https://github.com/ElliotKillick/qvm-create-windows-qube#whonix-recommendations-for-windows-whonix-workstation) on the finished Windows qube for added privacy.
+Accomplishing these goals in as few lines of code as possible to ensure simplicity and minimalism is key.

 It also features other niceties such as automatic installation of packages including Firefox, Office 365, Notepad++, Visual Studio and more using Chocolatey to get you up and running quickly in your new environment.